San Diego Construction Accident Lawyers

 - Permanent disability

-Compensation You May Recover For A Construction Accident
+Compensation You May Seek In A Construction Accident

-- Current medical expenses – Often the most significant portion of your injury case, these expenses will add up quickly.
-The worse your injury, the more treatment you need and, therefore, your costs.
+- Current Medical Expenses — Often, a significant portion of your injury case, these expenses may add up quickly.
+The worse your injury, the more treatment may be necessary, which can affect medical costs.
 You may likely have hospital bills, physical therapy, and medication expenses.

-- Future medical costs – If you suffer a permanent injury or disability, you may require ongoing treatment, future procedures, medications, etc. Insurance companies rarely consider these costs.
-However, with decades of experience handling construction accident cases, we consider all medical expenses you will incur.
+- Future Medical Costs — If you suffer a permanent injury or disability, you may require ongoing treatment, future procedures, medications, etc. Insurance companies rarely consider these costs.
+However, we can help justify the medical expenses you may incur.

-- Lost income – Often, injuries will lead to time off work.
+- Lost Income — Often, injuries can lead to time off work.
 You may not even return to work in the same capacity once you reach maximum medical improvement.
-We must consider your lost income now and in the future.
-Future lost income is challenging to calculate but is essential to your compensation claim.
+We must consider your current and future lost income.
+Future lost income is challenging to calculate, but it can be an essential component of a claim.

-- Pain and suffering – You can also recover non-economic damages.
+- Pain and Suffering — You can also file a claim for non-economic damages.
 You may incur long-term pain and suffering, though eligibility will vary.
 Often, these losses will be calculated based on your injury severity.

-Often, when construction site accidents happen, victims are unsure if they have a legal claim.
-You need some critical components for a legitimate construction site accident claim in San Diego.
+Often, when construction site accidents happen, victims may be unsure if they have a legal claim.
+You have to consider some critical components for a legitimate construction site accident claim in San Diego.
 These factors include:

-- Liability – Liability is the primary way to know if you have a valid claim.
-You must have a liable entity that caused your injuries.
-The party owed you a duty, breached it, and that led to causing your injuries.
+- Liability — Liability is the primary way to know if you have a valid claim.
+You have to identify a liable entity that caused your injuries.
+The party owed you a duty, breached it, and that led to your injuries.
 While it sounds simple, there are special rules for construction accidents.
 OSHA governs many of these rules, especially those concerning safety measures.
 These rules are typically imposed on the owners and operators of construction machines and worksites.
-These special requirements can complicate your recovery efforts.
+These special requirements may complicate your claim.

 - Damages — Another critical element of a legitimate construction injury claim is damages.
 You may be eligible for past and future medical expenses, depending on circumstances.
 You can also seek other losses like pain and suffering, lost earning capacity, and income.
 Surviving family members can pursue wrongful death claims when a person dies in a construction accident.

-- Available compensation avenues – Another aspect of a construction case you must consider is whether the negligent party has the resources to pay for your losses.
-San Diego construction accident lawyers will review all relevant insurance policies.
+- Available Compensation Avenues — Another aspect of a construction case you have to consider is whether the negligent party has the resources to pay for your losses.
+San Diego construction accident lawyers can review all relevant insurance policies.
 Some of the parties that construction accident claims usually involve include:

 - Engineers